What is the Disability Royal Commission?

 Hearing on Women and Girls with Disability

 Women with disability in Australia experience many forms violence at higher rates than the rest of the population.
 This includes types of violence that are common amongst the general population, like domestic and family violence and sexual assault.
-However, it also includes other forms of violence, like institutional violence like confining someone to a room in a group home, and sexual health violence like forced sterilisation, forced abortion, and forced contraception.
+However, it also includes other forms of violence, like institutional violence like confining someone to a room in a group home, unique forms of coercive control, and sexual health violence like forced sterilisation, forced abortion, and forced contraception.

 In recognition of the unique experiences of women and girls with disability, Women With Disabilities Australia (WWDA) worked with other disability organisations and advocates to call for a separate session as part of the Disability Royal Commission (DRC) to talk about our experiences.

-In response to these calls, the Disability Royal Commission has announced that it will be holding a public hearing on the ‘Health and Safety of Women and Girls with Disability’ in August 2021.
+In response to these calls, the Disability Royal Commission has announced that it will be holding a public hearing on the ‘The experiences of women and girls with disability with a particular focus on family, domestic and sexual violence’ from 28th March until 1st April, 2022 in Hobart, Tasmania.

 Public hearings are formal events where people are asked give evidence, about events or issues that are relevant to the Disability Royal Commission.
 All public hearings of the Royal Commission are recorded and streamed live on the Royal Commission website and are reported on in the media.

-In the lead up to the hearing on Health and Safety of Women and Girls with Disability, it is now more vital than ever that we encourage women and girls to make submissions to the Royal Commission.
+In the lead up to the hearing on Women and Girls with Disability, it is now more vital than ever that we encourage women and girls to make submissions to the Royal Commission.

 How can I tell my story?